Updat3

 KEY FACTS

-• NASA is fostering the development of technologies aimed at seeking resources on the Moon (per nasa.gov).
+• NASA Fosters Development of Lunar Resource-Seeking Technologies NASA is fostering the development of technologies aimed at seeking resources on the Moon.
+Lunar Resource-Seeking Technologies

 HISTORICAL CONTEXT